 “Active” HDMI cables have integrated circuits embedded in the cable to amplify the signal.
 Active cables can be longer and thinner than passive cables (thinner cables are less likely to fail when forced to make hard bends).

 DisplayPort cables are much simpler to define: There’s just one type!
-The current version, DisplayPort 1.2, delivers enough bandwidth to carry video resolutions of up to 3840 by 2160 pixels at a refresh rate of 60Hz, and it supports all common 3D video formats.
+(Available here on Amazon.)
+The current version, DisplayPort 1.3, delivers enough bandwidth to carry video resolutions of up to 3840x2160 pixels at a refresh rate of 60Hz, and it supports all common 3D video formats.
 DisplayPort cables can also carry multichannel digital audio.
 On the other hand, DisplayPort can’t carry ethernet data, and the standard doesn’t have an audio return channel.

 With the addition of a simple adapter, a DisplayPort cable can connect a DisplayPort source to a VGA display (which is very useful when you need to connect your laptop to an older video projector).
 Adapters are also available to connect a DisplayPort source to a single-link DVI or HDMI display.
-HDMI cables can be connected to a DVI interface, but that’s it.
+(DisplayPort adapters available here on Amazon.)
+HDMI cables can be connected to a DVI interface using an adapter (available here on Amazon), but that’s it.

-A passive copper DisplayPort cable can support extremely high data rates (a video resolution of up to 3840 by 2160) over a length of 6.5 feet.
-If you want to run a passive copper DisplayPort cable as long as 50 feet, the standard says you'll be limited to 1080p resolution—but the spec is conservative, and in practice that 50-foot cable can carry enough data to support resolutions as high as 2560 by 1600 (sufficient for a 30-inch display).
+A passive copper DisplayPort cable can support extremely high data rates (a video resolution of up to 3840x2160) over a length of 6.5 feet.
+If you want to run a passive copper DisplayPort cable as long as 50 feet, the standard says you’ll be limited to 1080p resolution—but the spec is conservative, and in practice that 50-foot cable can carry enough data to support resolutions as high as 2560x1600 (sufficient for a 30-inch display).

-An active copper DisplayPort cable, which draws power from the DisplayPort connector to operate a signal amplifier embedded in the connector, can carry video with a resolution of 2560 by 1600 over a 65-foot cable.
-Finally, Fiber DisplayPort cables can be hundreds of feet long.
+An active copper DisplayPort cable, which draws power from the DisplayPort connector to operate a signal amplifier embedded in the connector, can carry video with a resolution of 2560x1600 over a 65-foot cable.
+Finally, fiber DisplayPort cables can be hundreds of feet long.

 Video and audio streams